Though education costs continue to climb, starting to save early can make a difference.

 Of all the things that keep parents awake at night, their children's looming college costs are among the most daunting.
 For the 2022-2023 school year, the costs for a four-year private college averaged $57,570 per year for tuition, fees, room and board, books and supplies, transportation and other expenses.1 Assuming a college-cost inflation rate of 6%, a parent may need $425,500 in 2031 to pay college expenses for today’s 9-year-old.2 And that’s for just one child.

 With costs so high, many students and parents are taking on significant student loan debt to pay for college.
-Roughly two-thirds of college seniors who graduated in 2018 did so with loans, with an average debt burden of $29,200.3
+Over half of college seniors who graduated in 2020 did so with loans, with an average debt burden of $28,400.3

 Starting the process early to save toward the college costs of a child or grandchild can help limit how much your future student will have to borrow.
 Consider putting those funds into a 529 education plan, a tax-advantaged way to invest toward education expenses.

 Named after Section 529 of the Internal Revenue Code, a 529 plan is a tax-advantaged vehicle, which allows you to invest for future education expenses.
 A 529 plan creates an incentive for families to invest toward education costs because earnings in the plan can be tax-deferred, with withdrawals being exempt from federal and, in most cases, state income taxes if you use the funds for qualified expenses, such as tuition, fees, room and board, and supplies.
 Many states provide additional state tax deductions or tax credits.
 Additionally, assets in a 529 plan are outside of the account owner’s estate for estate-tax purposes.

 A 529 plan can also offer flexibility.
 Some investments that are used for education funding require that the assets be given to the beneficiary when they reach a certain age.
 If you open a 529 plan, as the owner of the account, you continue to make all of the decisions.
 For example, if your daughter earns a scholarship and won’t fully drawdown the money in the account, you can choose a different beneficiary within the same family, or even use the funds for your own education needs.